 - Add vinegar, salt and pepper.
 Stir.
 Take off heat.

-- Let the dish cool and put it in the refrigerator for the night but at least for 6 hours so the flavors can settle.
+- Let the dish cool and but at least for 6 hours so the flavors can settle.

 - Serve with a dab of sour cream and some protein (egg or beef dishes would go well).
 I also serve mashed potatoes.

-- I served this dish with my Eggplant Parmesan recipe (please see the recipe https://twincitiesherbs.com/2019/09/11/eggplant-parmesan/ ).
+- I served it with my Eggplant Parmesan dish.
 The bitter eggplants complemented this sweet and sour dish nicely.

 Enjoy!
 Jó étvágyat!